Akaito/ZeroToBoto/_drafts/2017-07-12-rpg-combat.md

 ```

 Recall class functions are just like normal functions in a different scope, plus the <tt>self</tt> syntactic sugar.
-You can call functions from your parent class if you need to make use of them.
+You can call functions from your parent class (or, really, any class) if you need to make use of them.

 > If you're coming from other languages, you may see the problem with directly saying `Dog.__init__()`.
-> What happens if BigRedDog is changed to inherit from Cat or object instead?
+> What happens if BigRedDog is changed to inherit from Cat or <tt>object</tt> instead?
 > In other languages, this would be an issue.
 > In Python, it's still just a function, and data is still named (rather than addressed).

 There is a fancier way to call a superclass function to prevent the possible future headache if your superclass changes.
 It's recommended that you do this fancier thing, but don't fret too much if this looks weird.
 It's using a somewhat advanced Python feature.
-This is one area where things are a little more awkward with Python than with other languages.
+This is one area where things are a little more awkward with Python than with some other languages.

 ```python
 class Dog(object):